CultOfClang/banned/README.md

 # banned
-The state of Arizona list of prohibited or banned personalized license plates and other fun lists
+list of banned words and stuff please put this to bad use